 Blandford Georgian Fayre

 Blandford Georgian Fayre is run by a volunteer committee.
-Every year over 30,000 people descend on the Georgian town of Blandford Forum as the Blandford Georgian Fayre starts on Bank Holiday Monday the 2nd May 2016, between 10 am – 6pm.
-The Blandford Fayre is the largest Georgian event in the UK.
+Every year over 30,000 people descend on the Georgian town of Blandford Forum for the Blandford Georgian Fayre which is on the first Bank Holiday Monday in May, between 10 am – 5pm.
+The Blandford Georgian Fayre is the largest Georgian event in the UK.
 If you would like to become a volunteer please contact us.

 Telephone: 01258 453955